openharmony/docs/en/application-dev/reference/apis-test-kit/js-apis-uitest.md

 moveTo(x: number, y: number): Promise\<void>

-Moves this window to the target point.
+Moves this window to the end point.
 This API is applicable to moveable windows.

 **Atomic service API**: This API can be used in atomic services since API version 11.